-Use your best judgment in selecting references; if you feel it necessary, you may also include a note in your application explaining your choice.
+Use your best judgment in selecting references; if necessary, you may also include a note in your application explaining your choice.
 Personal friends, relatives, or family acquaintances are not appropriate people to serve as a reference.

-You provide the name, email address, title, and relationship to this person in your application for both references.
-They will be contacted should the Admissions Committee judge it helpful to evaluate your candidacy for the program.
+After you have submitted your application, references will be contacted should the Rice MAcc Admissions Committee judge it helpful to evaluate your candidacy for the program.

-International students follow most of the same application procedures as domestic students, with these additions.
+International students follow most of the same application procedures as domestic students, with some exceptions.

-Applicants who did not earn a bachelor’s degree from an English-speaking institution are also required to submit an English proficiency exam test score from one of the following:
+International applicants who did not earn a bachelor’s degree from an English-speaking institution must submit an English proficiency exam test score.

 Transcript evaluations should be emailed directly from the transcript evaluation service to: RiceMAcc@rice.edu or mailed to: